 Playa de las Palmeras

 This beach is located in the area of Los Alcázares.
 It’s approximately 1km long and 30m wide.
-It is located within an urban area, which means that houses and apartments are found just behind the beach leading to the town.
+It is within an urban area, which means there are houses just behind the beach.
 The beach is pretty full in the summer.
 Visitors have a wide selection of services, such as showers, sunbed hire, bars, and restaurants.
 The sand is very fine but it is grey in color and not golden.

 Cala Cortina – Cartagena

 This is a stunning little horseshoe-shaped cove that gets busy with the locals at the height of the summer.
 The sandy beach sits amidst rocks, which makes it a great area for snorkeling.
 To access the beach, you pass through a tunnel at the Puerto de Santa Lucía.
 There are a good number of services including a children’s play area and an excellent bar and restaurant with some of the best seafood dishes in Spain.

 La Azohía – Cartagena

 This is also an urban beach and is busy during the summer months.
 Yet the village of La Azohía on the Costa Cálida still has an enchanting fishing village quality.
 The beach itself is only 800m long and 8m wide, but it’s an idyllic setting.
 When contemplating its palm tree zones, you could easily be transported to somewhere in the Caribbean instead.
 And just like in tropical climes, the water here in La Azohía is also crystal-clear and warm.
 This beach also provides visitors with numerous services and is therefore popular with families with young children.